jayurbain/DeepNLPIntro2019/README.md

 # DeepNLPIntro2019

-Hands on introduction to Deep learning for NLP.
+Hands on introduction to natural language processing (NLP) and deep learning for NLP.
 Review NLP fundamentals with Spacy, word representations with Gensim, deep learning architectures and applications with PyTorch, and introduce current state of the art models and methods for transfer learning.